-Zero Motorcycles Incorporated is an American manufacturer of electric motorcycles.
-Founded in 2006 in a Santa Cruz, California garage by a former NASA engineer, Neal Saiki, it has been developed fast and actually distributes in over 30 countries, while US sales are sharply predominant.
+Zero Motorcycles Inc. is an American manufacturer of electric motorcycles.
+Founded in 2006 in a Santa Cruz, California garage by a former NASA engineer, Neal Saiki, it is the global leader in the high performance electric motorcycles, with sales in over 30 countries.

 Founded in 2006 in a Santa Cruz, California garage by a former NASA engineer, Neal Saiki, Zero Motorcycles aims to innovate in the motorcycles industry developing a unique range of sport motorbikes, all only electric fueled.